wp-plugins/nextgen-facebook/readme.txt

 = Social Buttons =

-NGFB Open Graph+ comes with several social sharing buttons, that you can optionally include on the Post / Page editing page, above / below your content or excerpt, on BuddyPress activity entries, as a widget, shortcode, or even a function call from your theme template(s).
+NGFB Open Graph+ comes with several social sharing buttons, that you can optionally include on Post / Page editing pages, above / below your content or excerpt, [bbPress](http://wordpress.org/plugins/bbpress/) single pages, [BuddyPress](http://wordpress.org/plugins/buddypress/) activity entries, as a widget, shortcode, or even a function call from your theme template(s).
 Each of the following social buttons can be enabled, configured, and styled individually:

 * Facebook
 * Google+